gocollection/kafka-go/README.md

 	// Topic to its fallback handler map.
 	// If the Main handler returns false, it will try to fallback handler.
 	// it will commit the offset not matter fallback handler returns true or false.
+	// default - "no fallback"
 	Fallbacks map[string]TopicHandler

+	// [Optional]
+	// List of middleware to be triggered post claim of every message & before actual
+	// message handling.
+Middleware will be triggered in increasing order order of index.
+	// default - "no middleware"
+	middleware []ConsumerMiddleware

+	// [Optional]
+	// List of interceptor, like Middleware it trigger post claim of every message, but unlike
+	// middleware interceptor is available after the actual handler return.
+Interceptors are
+	// triggered in layered manner, lower index being the outer layer and vice versa.
+This is
+	// similar to recursive call, the one called first will return last.
+	// default - "noOpInterceptor"
+	interceptor []ConsumerInterceptor

+	// [Optional]
+	// Attach a meta map with every claimed message before passing it to actual handler, can be used
+	// to persist state during the lifecycle of a claimed message.
+Middleware or Interceptor can also
+	// use this meta to store variable across. default - "false" MessageMeta bool

 	// [Optional]
 	// Client identity for logging purpose